grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {Is this where they come up in a blessed fog?}

 * [ ] They contact Shakes via Pigeon:
-	* "Goddamn it!
-Get Shakes on the...pigeon."
-"His name is Guillaume" said Hemi.
-"I don't care what his name is!
-Just get Shakes to reverse course!"
-	* later "ok, get the pigeon" "guiaullme" "guiaullme, and tell Shakes...."
+	* "ok, get the pigeon" "guiaullme" "guiaullme, and tell Shakes...."

 ### --- (Into an exotic remote city with junks everywhere; homes built on stilts;  unload cargo at port)